Vietnam.vn - Nền tảng quảng bá Việt Nam

 The room is located in the east of house D67, 35m wide, where General Vo Nguyen Giap worked from November 1968 to 1980.

 General Van Tien Dung's office is located west of building D67.
-Here, in his position as Deputy Secretary of the Central Military Commission and Chief of the General Staff of the Vietnam People's Army, the General signed many important directives and decisions, contributing to defeating the US Air Force's destructive war in the North.
+Here, in his capacity as Deputy Secretary of the Central Military Commission and Chief of the General Staff of the Vietnam People's Army, the General signed many important directives and decisions, contributing to defeating the US Air Force's destructive war in the North.

 D67 bunker (Central Military Commission bunker) was built in 1967 along with D67 building.
 The bunker is 9m deep and was solidly built to withstand bombs.
 The bunker has 3 floors of stairs.